 But it’s not always easy to do!
+(Or comfortable).
 Especially when this is a new experience, this “leaning in” towards things we usually turn away from.
 So it can be important to be sufficiently resourced and ready, emotionally, to face some of the things that might arise during the practices or exercises, so that you feel safe while doing them.

 While meditation practice is often called ‘gym for the mind’ it’s not like going to regular gym where we’re taught that pushing beyond limits is just what’s needed – the ‘no pain, no gain’ mindset.
 Mindfulness meditation is certainly not about forcing anything, striving, or blindly following the guidance that you are given.